JustinTHewitt/How_to_Make_a_Vm/README.md

 9. When you are at the main page you can either select Virtual machines or type Vm/ VIrtual machines into the search bar.
    THere are other ways we could do this, like making a resource group before hand but I perfer it this way.
 ![E7CENPqooV](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/c0bffa06-79a5-46f8-94b1-51696939d8dd)
+10. When you select or type Virtual machines